 Hotel – Nubra Eco-Lodge

-- They allowed us to the change the date at the last-minute without any extra cost.
+- They allowed us to change the date at the last minute without any extra cost.
 This was highly appreciated as most hotels don’t do it.

 - The cottage was great – Big room and decent sized bathroom.

 - Food was delicious as they grow their own produce.
 They served paratha with pickles for breakfast which was one of the best we ever had.